-Far too many people overpay on their income taxes and do not claim all of the income tax deductions that their family qualifies for when filing your income tax return.
+Far too many people overpay on their income taxes and do not claim all of the income tax deductions their family qualifies for when filing their income tax returns.
 Do not miss important income tax deductions that you can claim.
-Here are five important income tax deductions that you shouldn’t forget to claim if you are eligible.
+Here are five important income tax deductions you shouldn’t forget to claim if you are eligible.

 Five Income Tax Deductions You Can’t Forget About

-1. Mortgage Interest.
 The mortgage interest deduction is one of the most important income tax deductions and one that most people consider when they file their taxes.
-It is often the one deduction that will move you from the standard deduction camp into itemizing your income tax return.
+Often, the one deduction will move you from the standard deduction camp into itemizing your income tax return.

-You are allowed to deduct the amount of money you paid throughout the year in mortgage interest.
+You can deduct the amount of money you paid throughout the year in mortgage interest.
 You can also deduct the amount of interest that you paid on home equity loans and home improvement loans.

-3. Education Expenses.
-You may be able to claim an income tax deduction for a portion of your college tuition.
-There are income limits that you must meet though.
+You may claim an income tax deduction for a portion of your college tuition.
+There are income limits that you must meet, though.
 You may be able to deduct some of your tuition costs from your taxes if your adjusted gross income is $80,000 or less if you are filing single or $160,000 if you file a joint income tax return.

 Even though they are tax credits and not income tax deductions, you should not forget to see if you qualify for the American Opportunity Credit and the Lifetime Learning Credit (See IRS Publication 970).
-These two tax credits can be an excellent resource for tax payers who are still taking college classes.
+These two tax credits can be an excellent resource for taxpayers still taking college classes.

-BONUS: Job Related Moving Expenses.
-If you moved in order to start a new job, you may be able to qualify for an income tax deduction for your moving expenses.
-There are several rules that you must meet though.
-Your new job must be at least 50 miles away from your old job or home.
-You must also work full time after you arrive in the area at your new job.
+You must also work full-time after you arrive in the area at your new job.
 Also, the moving expenses that can be claimed are typically any that you have suffered above and beyond what an employer has paid to move you on your behalf.